kehantan/labbook/docs/assays/antiviral.rst

 * A3-C3 = Compound X concentration 2 (Cells with virus infection and treated with compound)
 * A4-C4 = Compound X concentration 3 (Cells with virus infection and treated with compound)

-This is just a guideline, you can tailor the arrangement however you like according to the need of your experiments, but always remember to include 1 negative control and virus control.
+This is merely a suggestion, you can tailor the arrangement however you like according to the need of your experiments, but always remember to include negative control and virus control wells.

 Cell seeding